Doctoral Program

 • The president of the tribunal will be the member with the highest academic category and seniority in said category.

-The Doctoral School will verify that the proposed committee complies with the provisions of these Regulations and will inform the thesis director and the academic coordinator of the doctoral program, as well as the regular and alternate members of the committee, of its composition.
+The Doctoral School will verify that the proposed committee complies with the provisions of these Regulations and will inform the thesis supervisor and the academic coordinator of the doctoral program, as well as the regular and alternate members of the committee, of its composition.

 Doctoral thesis defense